threefoldtech/rmb4-rs/docs/readme.md

 As you already understand e2e is completely up to the peers to implement, and even other implementations of the peers can agree on a completely different encryption algorithm and key sharing algorithm (again, relay does not care).
 But in our implementation of the e2e (rmb-peer) things goes like this

-- Each twin has a `public_key` field on registrar. when rmb-peer start, it generates an `secp256k1` key from the same private key as the user registrar private key.
-Note that this will not make the encryption key and the signing key any related, they just are driven from the same private key.
+- Each twin has a `public_key` field on registrar. when rmb-peer start, it generates an `secp256k1` key from the same seed as the user registrar mnemonic.
+Note that this will not make the encryption key and the signing key any related, they just are driven from the same seed.
 - On start, if the key is not already set on the twin object, the key is updated.
 - If a peer A is trying to send a message to peer B. but peer B does not has his `pk` set, peer A will send the message in plain-text format (please check the protobuf envelope type for details)
 - If peer B has public key set, peer A will prefer e2e encryption and will does the following: